inodb/spectrum-viz-website/docs/mira/deploy.md

 This should automatically open `http://localhost:3000` on your browser.
 If not, then navigate to that URL.

-## Deploy: Staging
+## Deploy

-UPDATE: This is now fairly similar to production.
-Need to flesh out instructions at a later point in time.
+### System Requirements

+- [Docker](https://docker.com)
+- [Docker Compose](https://docs.docker.com/compose/)

+### Environment

+TODO: Flesh out more...

 1. Create VM for ES nodes
 2. Pull down docker repo for Mira, pull down docker images for db
 3. Start docker-compose
 4. Create VM for ws (install nginx?)
-5. Pull down docker images for app
+5. Pull down docker images for app (make sure to also change host name for graphql)
 6. Start docker-compose
-7. Here is the right nginx config (ask Sam for now)
+7. Here is the right nginx config

-## Deploy: Production

-### System Requirements

-- [Docker](https://docker.com)
-- [Docker Compose](https://docs.docker.com/compose/)

 ### Instructions